+Do you need to know what is gross profit?
+Often, jargon confuses people but in this article, I’ll outline the essentials you need to know.
 Gross profit is a measure of profitability.
-It is the amount of profit a business makes after deducting all the costs of associated with delivering a service or product sold.
+In addition, it’s the amount of profit a business makes after deducting all the costs of associated with delivering a service or product sold.

 Gross Profit = Turnover – Direct Costs